marisolpalmero/draft-belm-green-framework/draft-belmq-green-framework.md

 ## Terminology

-The following terms are defined in {{GreenTerminology}} and EMAN Framework {{?RFC7326}}: Energy, Power, Energy Management, Energy Monitoring, Energy Control.
+The following terms are defined in {{GreenTerminology}} and EMAN Framework {{?RFC7326}}: Energy, Power, Energy Object, Energy Management, Energy Monitoring, Energy Control.

 The following terms are defined in EMAN Framework {{?RFC7326}}, and cut/paste here for completeness: